phidea

 2. Assault and battery (A&B) sublimits.
 Many liquor-liability policies sub-limit assault-and-battery claims (bar fight resulting in injury).
 Verify sublimit is adequate; full-limit A&B coverage is more expensive but worth considering for bars / nightclubs.

 3. Hired-and-non-owned auto for delivery.
-If your restaurant integrates with DoorDash / Uber Eats / Grubhub, the delivery-driver liability is partially yours during periods of order pickup.
+If your restaurant integrates with DoorDash / Uber Eats / Grubhub, the delivery-driver liability is partially yours during order pickup.
 Your standard auto policy may not cover this; you need a hired-and-non-owned auto endorsement.

 4. Workers comp class codes matter.
 Restaurant workers-comp class codes determine your rate.
 Errors in class-code assignment can mean overpaying significantly.
 Verify your class codes annually with your broker.

-Step 6 — Re-quote on each renewal cycle.
+6. Re-quote on each renewal cycle.
 Restaurant insurance is competitive; appetites shift annually.
 Don't renew passively without comparison.

 Special cases